 Before I start my analysis proper, I should reiterate a statement I have been nonverbally attempting to transmit since I started this review – no put-down of Batman v.
 Superman, especially one written nearly a month after its opening, will affect the movie’s financial future.
 If nothing else, director Zack Snyder has been appealing to the expectations of the hardcore fans, who have been praising this movie relentlessly (and often melodramatically bashing critics who have dared to say anything negative about the project).
 Scriptwriters Chris Terrio and David S. Goyer, knowing that the title of their work alone is enough to spark explosive reactions, milk everything to the last drop.
 To borrow a phrase, plenty of things get blowed up real good, both literally and metaphorically.

-But I’m getting off-track.
-I’m here to talk about what there is, not what I wish could have been.
+But the point to talk about what there is, not what I wish could have been.
 And certainly in what there is, Batman v.
-Superman delivers its own pleasures.
+Superman delivers its own (limited) pleasures.
 Affleck blends nicely in as a new Batman, with an entertaining, matured spin on the character which should be interesting in spinoff productions.
 Cavill is fairly good reprising his role, and there aren’t really any major problems in the large supporting cast, save for misguided decisions from Eisenberg.
 Obviously the movie looks great, expertly shot by Snyder and his regular DP, Larry Fong.
 The score, a collaborate effort between Hans Zimmer and Junkie XL, grows oppressively loud at times, but is otherwise enjoyable.
 Yet what does that do for you, if nothing else works?
-Sure, I was dazzled by the big special effects, but I was also turned off by the overpacked-yet-underdeveloped story (which came with two moments in the last 45 minutes so ridiculous that I was biting my lip to keep from laughing out loud in the auditorium).
+Sure, I was dazzled by the big special effects, but I was also turned off by the overpacked-yet-underwritten story (which came with two moments in the last 45 minutes so ridiculous that I was biting my lip to keep from laughing out loud in the auditorium).
 This compilation of proficiency juxtaposed with a foundation of ineptitude stands to make the film’s many shortcomings all the more apparent, showing that a great movie was just beyond the horizon, so close yet so far away.